TechnipFMC plc (FTI) and Solaris Oilfield Infrastructure Inc. (NYSE:SOI) Comparison side by side | New Business Observer

-TechnipFMC plc (NYSE:FTI) and Solaris Oilfield Infrastructure Inc. (NYSE:SOI) are two firms in the Oil & Gas Equipment & Services that compete against each other.
-Below is a comparison of their profitability, analyst recommendations, risk, institutional ownership, dividends, earnings and valuation.
+Both TechnipFMC plc (NYSE:FTI) and Solaris Oilfield Infrastructure Inc. (NYSE:SOI) are Oil & Gas Equipment & Services companies, competing one another.
+We will contrast their profitability, analyst recommendations, risk, dividends, earnings and valuation, institutional ownership.

 |Gross Revenue